What is CTE?

 Why get involved?

-Join hundreds of businesses in NYC who have recognized the value that CTE students bring to their business goals and talent needs.
+Join hundreds of businesses in NYC that have recognized the value that CTE students bring to their business goals and talent needs.
 Partnering with CTE allows industry partners to be producers of talent by sparking interest and developing foundational skills in high schoolers.

 What kinds of companies can get involved?